 Incoming texts and cell calls

 If you’re on the receiving end of a phone call or text, you don’t pay.
 So any airtime you use to answer is on the caller’s dime, and your account is not debited at all.
 This makes a lot of sense and I like it.
 If someone sends you 100 texts in error, you shouldn’t have to pay (as with some plans in the U.S.).
-You only pay if you call someone or send a text.
+You only pay if you initiate a call to someone or send a text.

-Services (no tips needed)
+Gratuities on your restaurant bill (no tips needed)

 What would you add to my list of things in France that should be free?